williamchong/blog.williamchong.cloud/_posts/2024-10-13-modifying-json-response-in-go.md

 ---
 layout: post
 title: "Modifying `NewSingleHostReverseProxy` Response Data in Go without HTTP Errors"
+description: "Learn how to modify the response data of a `NewSingleHostReverseProxy` in Go without encountering HTTP errors.
+This guide covers the built-in `ModifyResponse` method, middleware approach, and how to fix the `Content-Length` header issue."
 date: 2024-10-13 04:00:00 +0800
 categories: code
 tags: golang go proxy json http gin